 All things strange and beautiful

-Et A unicorn's horn, the thigh bone of a giant and a tree root grown around a horse's jaw.
-All things strange and beautiful is the new exhibition opening at the Geological Museum, showing weird and wonderful objects and the stories which go with them, originally collected in Denmark's very first museum: the 17th century Museum Wormianum.
+A unicorn's horn, the thigh bone of a giant and a tree root grown around a horse's jaw.
+All things strange and beautiful is the permanent exhibition at the Geological Museum, showing weird and wonderful objects and the stories which go with them, originally collected in Denmark's very first museum: the 17th century Museum Wormianum.
 The exhibition is based on the One Room installation, which is the renowned American artist Rosamond Purcell's interpretation of the old museum.

 "With All things strange and beautiful we are presenting original objects from both the Museum Wormianum and The Royal Cabinet of Curiosities, but also lots of wonderful contemporary stories, theories and interpretations linked to the objects.
 For example, that lemmings are born in the clouds and fall down from the sky, that birds of paradise have no feet and spend their whole lives in the air, or that what we now know as narwhal tusks actually come from unicorns.
 'All things strange and beautiful' is thus an exhibition which is not just about things but about people's fascination with and relationship to those things", says Hanne Strager, head of public outreach at the Danish Natural History Museum.